.

 Scheduling Principles and Problems:

-Solutions to Scheduling Challenges
+Solutions to Scheduling Challenges (core program course)

 Have you managed to arrive at the delicate balance between efficient schedules and staff preferences?
 Don't worry - you're not alone!
 It's the age-old problem that workforce planners and call center managers continue to struggle with week in and week out.
-And just when you've got it figured out, throw in skill-based scheduling, extended hours of operation, or the need to cover emails and web chats in addition to calls.
-This session outlines the most common scheduling problems call centers face and will provide some traditional solutions as well as some creative new ones to help with your scheduling dilemma.
-Seminar attendees will learn to:
+And just when you've got it figured out, throw in skill-based scheduling, extended hours of operation, or the need to cover e-mails and web chats in addition to calls.

 • Describe schedule efficiency versus acceptability conflicts.